Damien Chazelle: 2014–2019: Breakthrough, acclaim and accolades

-Chazelle next reunited with Gosling on the film First Man (2018), for Universal Pictures.
+Chazelle next directed the biographical drama First Man (2018) for Universal Pictures.
 With a screenplay by Josh Singer, the biopic is based on author James R. Hansen's First Man: The Life of Neil A. Armstrong, written about the astronaut.
+The film starred Ryan Gosling as Neil Armstrong and Claire Foy as Janet Armstrong.
 The film received positive reviews, with Owen Gleiberman of Variety writing that "Chazelle orchestrates a dashingly original mood of adventure drenched in anxiety".
+It earned four Academy Award nominations for Best Production Design, Best Sound Editing, and Best Sound Mixing, winning for Best Visual Effects at the 91st Academy Awards.

+In December 2019, he listed the films that inspired him for LaCinetek, a French streaming platform that collects lists of favorite films from filmmakers.
+Featuring 64 films, his selection includes works by Jacques Demy (The Umbrellas of Cherbourg), Stanley Kubrick (Eyes Wide Shut, Barry Lyndon), and Richard Linklater (Before Sunset).

+2020–present

 Chazelle directed the first two episodes of the May 2020-released Netflix musical drama television miniseries The Eddy.
 The series is written by Jack Thorne, with Grammy-winning songwriter Glen Ballard and Alan Poul attached as executive producers.
-The series is set in Paris and consists of eight episodes.
+The series starred André Holland and Joanna Kulig and was set in Paris consisting of eight episodes.

 In July 2019, Variety reported that his next film, called Babylon, set in 1920s Hollywood, was scheduled to be released in 2021, co-produced by his wife, Olivia Hamilton.
-Chazelle was eyeing Emma Stone to star; Brad Pitt has also been rumored to have a role.
-In December 2020, it was reported that Margot Robbie was in talks to replace Stone.
+Chazelle was eyeing Emma Stone to star; In December 2020, it was reported that Margot Robbie was in talks to replace Stone.
 The Hollywood Reporter reported that Babylon would have a limited release on December 25, 2022, before expanding into wide release on January 6, 2023.
-The film's final cast included Margot Robbie, Pitt, Li Jun Li, Jovan Adepo and Jean Smart.
-The film was a box office bomb receiving only $4.5 million opening weekend.
-Many industry experts predict the film will need to make $250 million just to break even against its $80 million budget and marketing costs.
+The film's final cast included Margot Robbie, Brad Pitt, Li Jun Li, Jovan Adepo and Jean Smart.
+The film was a box office bomb receiving $4.5 million opening weekend.
+Many industry experts predicted that the film would need to make $250 million just to break even against its $80 million budget and marketing costs.
 The film received polarizing reviews.
-Manhola Dargis of The New York Times wrote, "Throughout this disappointing movie, what’s missing is the one thing that defined the silent era at its greatest and to which Chazelle remains bafflingly oblivious: its art."
+Manhola Dargis of The New York Times wrote, "Throughout this disappointing movie, what's missing is the one thing that defined the silent era at its greatest and to which Chazelle remains bafflingly oblivious: its art."
 At the same time, Wall Street Journal film critic Kyle Smith called the movie "one of the year's most ambitious and impressive works."